SpilledMilkCOM/DBDefence/src/DBDefence.ConsoleCpp/README.md

 * Please pay attention to the platform!
   * Make sure the platform is set to x64 if using the 64-bit DLLs.

 * ## TODO

 * Encapsulate the command line parsing
-* Encapsulate the Database commands
+* 🏗️ Encapsulate the Database connection and table *(in progress)*

+## DONE

+* ✅ Execute raw SQL to obtain a connection and data from a table.
+* ✅ Encapsulated database row and column

 ## 📚 REF: